aubreyja/ww_install/README.md

        3. Click on: Use CentOS, Fedora, Red Hat, Debian, Ubuntu, openSUSE, or Mageia?
 See our repository configuration tool.
        4. Select: Debian, Debian 9 Stretch, 10.2. and a mirror
        5. Follow the instrucions for running commands but run them as root as sudo does not work.
 Note that coping and pasting the commands works well.
+     - The script ww_install will stop at installing Email::Sender::Simple with an error.
+Just rerun the script and it will get past that point.
+I think Email::Sender::Simple does get installed correctly.
 *  Fedora 24
    - Notes for Fedora
      - Before running the script do the following: